basho/basho_docs/content/riak/ts/1.5.0/using/creating-activating.md

 * The syntax is sensitive to whitespace and quoting.
 * The table and column names are currently constrained to ASCII.

+### Verification

+You can verify that your table was properly created by executing the [DESCRIBE statement][describe] in riak shell.

 ## `CREATE TABLE` using `riak-admin`

 To create the example table, first run: